zama-ai/concrete-ml/docs/getting-started/cloud.md

-# Inference in the Cloud
+# Inference in the cloud

 Concrete ML models can be easily deployed in a client/server setting, enabling the creation of privacy-preserving services in the cloud.